bobleesj/composition-analyzer-featurizer/doc/source/app.rst

 .. note::

-   The insatllation guide is provided in :ref:`CAF-app-installation`.
+   The installation guide is provided in :ref:`CAF-app-installation`.

 **Option 1.
 Filter** - analyze chemical formulas in Excel or a folder of ``.cif`` files.
 Counts unique elements, detects errors, generates a periodic table heatmap, and provides filtering methods.